lilyflowr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this file contains exercises on pointers and arrays
+# This file contains exercises on pointers and arrays